TamzinBoyd/DigitalSpaniel/README.md

-DONE The top navigation section should be sticky but also hide when the user scrolls down and reappear if the user scrolls DONE The "Services" menu item shows the hover/active state of each menu item for the header
-TO DO ANIMATION BUT MAINLY DONE The header area (nav?) should be full screen on desktop and collapse to a hamburger style menu on tablet and mobile viewports which slides in/out of view when clicked/tapped

-DONE For links (e.g. "Lets talk") add a hover animation of your choosing

-➔ The "What are we capable of" shows the hover state on "Brand Strategy" ➔ "Some of our recent projects" shows a tabbed slider action.
+➔ "Some of our recent projects" shows a tabbed slider action.
 Animation for slider and tabs of your choosing.
 Image hover state shown on "Make Ideas Happen" project.